Click save settings to reload page with unique web page address for bookmarking and sharing the current tool settings

 Pressure

-This is the pressure value used to derive the accuracy or tolerance.
-The pressure value used is often the pressure range of a pressure measurement device, since typically the accuracy is a fixed value across the whole range.
+This is the pressure value used to derive the percentage accuracy or the pressure error.
+The pressure range of a pressure measurement device is often used when calculating the pressure error since the accuracy is typically defined as a percentage of full scale (%FS).

 Accuracy